Asus to launch 360Hz gaming monitor next month for $699

 But if you're not a current or aspiring esports champ, looking for a leg up in your next competition, then perhaps something a little more balanced, such as a 1440p 144Hz panel, or any one of the best gaming monitors we've tested, will be a more sensible choice for you.

-Oh and in case you were wondering "how many frames per second can the human eye see" then do we have the article for you.
+Oh and I'll just leave this right here: How many frames per second can the human eye really see?